-Some buildings dating from 1914-39 were already protected by having been recommended for listing by Nikolaus Pevsner in 1970, but these were almost all pioneers of the Modern Movement in England like the Bexhill Pavilion and the Lawn Road flats.
+Some buildings dating from 1914-39 were already protected by having been recommended for listing by Nikolaus Pevsner in 1970, but these were almost all pioneers of the Modern Movement in England like the De La Warr Pavilion at Bexhill and the Lawn Road flats in North London.
 Other important works of the period – in different styles – remained unprotected, however, and the public had already been alarmed by casualties such as Oliver P.Bernard’s illuminated Art Deco entrance and foyer to the Strand Palace Hotel, removed in 1969 but rescued in pieces by the Victoria & Albert Museum.

-With the emphasis of the society’s work not longer so exclusively pre-war, the society’s name – never wholly satisfactory – became increasingly misleading and in 1992 it was decided that we should be renamed The Twentieth Century Society.
+With the emphasis of the society’s work no longer so exclusively pre-war, the society’s name – never wholly satisfactory – became increasingly misleading and in 1992 it was decided that we should be renamed The Twentieth Century Society.
 Membership by this time was around a thousand and income from our events programme, under the leadership of Robert Drake, was making a significant difference to our finances.
 We began to change from a completely voluntary organisation by employing Julian Holder as Caseworker (from 1991).
-We now have two caseworkers, a Co-ordinator and a Director (a position held for a time by Kenneth Powell).
+We now have two caseworkers, or Conservation Advisers, a Co-ordinator and a Director.

-Alan Baxter & Associates invited us to join their group of tenants in Cowcross Street, Smithfield, where we have been able to use the lecture space for winter events.
-After publishing seven issues of the Thirties Society Journal, up to 1992, there was a hiatus before we launched a more substantial scholarly journal, Twentieth Century Architecture, in 1994.
+Alan Baxter & Associates invited us to join their group of tenants in Cowcross Street, Smithfield, where we have been able to use the Gallery for events such as our Spring and Autumn lecture series, conferences and members’ slide evenings.
+After publishing seven issues of the Thirties Society Journal, up to 1992, there was a hiatus before we launched a more substantial scholarly journal, Twentieth Century Architecture, in 1994, of which eleven issues have now been published, each on a specific theme.
 Other significant changes have followed.
 We were eventually put on the same basis as the other amenity societies in receiving support from English Heritage for our casework, commenting on an increasing number of statutory listed building applications.